Rowl1ng/MyWiki/machine_learning/nn/nnstructure.md

 J(w)=\frac 12 \sum_{k=1}^{c}(e_{k})^{2}=\frac 12||t-\delta||^{2}
 $$
-In the batch method of supervised learning, adjustments to the synaptic weights of the multilayer perceptron are performed \emph{after} the presentation of all the %N% examples in the training sample $\mathcal T$ that constitute one \emph{epoch} of training.
+In the batch method of supervised learning, adjustments to the synaptic weights of the multilayer perceptron are performed \emph{after} the presentation of all the $N$ examples in the training sample $\mathcal T$ that constitute one \emph{epoch} of training.
 In other words, the cost function for batch learning is defined by the average error energy $J(w)$.